ga-wdi-pvd/express-mongoose/readme.md

 ![New non-functional 2](/img/new-non-functional-2.png)

 > **`res.json(req.body)`** - The server will respond with JSON that contains the user input, which is stored in `req.body`.
 This should look just like the output of Rails APIs you have created in this course.

+#### Bonus:

+1. Why do we configure body-parser with `{ extended: true}`?
+- Is there a form helper library for Express, similar to Rails?
+- Is there a library, like SimpleForm, that generates forms for Bootstrap or Zurb Foundation?

 ### We Do: Create (10 minutes / 2:00)